jatkin-wasti/python_modules/README.md

 - Application Programming Interfacing
 - Collection of packages
 ![API image](./API_image.png)
+## JSON basics
+- Java script object notation
+- Use cases - browser data
+- Data is in key value pairs
+- Json encoding from a Dictionary
+- Json decoding into a Dictionary
+- Handling/creating files with python
+- Writing to files
+- Reading from files

 ## Tasks
 ### Task 1
 - Get user input of a float number